 Consideration will be given to graduate credit earned at institutions that are accredited or candidates for accreditation by the Association of Theological Schools (ATS) or by a regional accrediting commission recognized by the Department of Education.
-Contact the Registrar’s Office for credit transfer guidelines related to the Contextualized Leadership Development program, Seminary Extension, and schools that are not ATS or regionally accredited, but are in some way affiliated with a school that is accredited.
 The Registrar will evaluate all prior credit.
 Credit that meets Golden Gate Seminary’s transfer credit policy will be granted and appropriately parallel coursework will be applied to the GGBTS degree sought.
 The student will be notified, and a written record of transfer credit will be maintained in the student’s file.

 In the case of veterans, the Veterans Administration will be notified upon credit transfer approval.

 Upon receiving approval for general admission to Golden Gate Seminary, students may request a transfer credit evaluation by submitting the following items to the Registrar’s Office:

 Official transcript to be evaluated

 - Catalog/official catalog descriptions of all courses to be evaluated